rigastalin/15-02-SQL_Project_Retail_Analysis/README.md

 Chuck had been staring at the screen for hours and couldn't figure it out.
 A certain "AID" department disappears from the statements as fast as appears, literally in the blink of an eye.
 All expenses are written off for the development of smart vacuum cleaners, something only the household department has been doing for a long time.
 Yes, there was a new SP-21 model released at the same time, but still what is this: an innocent typo in the name or an opportune moment?
 The question that will haunt Chuck in the near future...

-💡 [Tap here](https://forms.yandex.ru/cloud/641820bf5d2a060d5d1b2b40/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.